Officials investigate shooting at Milpitas' Great Mall Saturday night, police say

 MPD is currently investigating a shooting at the Great Mall.
 Out of an abundance of caution we have asked all stores to shelter-in-place while officers continue assessing the situation.
 Please stay away from the area and we’ll provide additional updates shortly.— Milpitas Police (@MilpitasPD) December 20, 2020

-One of ABC7 News' producers was at the Home Depot next to the mall when the incident happened and said there was a large police presence in the parking lot.
-She said the mall is turning new visitors away.

-On Twitter, @officiallollyy posted videos of her and others inside the Guess store.
-Officials asked how many people were inside the store and told her the 40 others to lock themselves inside.
+On Twitter, a shopper posted videos inside the Guess store.
+Officials asked how many people were inside the store and told them to lock themselves inside.

 Anyone know what’s goin on at great mall I’m so scareddd wtf pic.twitter.com/eiRZ8QrJGh— lolly (@officiallollyy) December 20, 2020